Felitendo/jellyfin-lyrics-plugin/README.md

 # Jellyfin Lyrics Plugin

-A plugin for Jellyfin that automatically downloads and displays lyrics for your music library.
+A plugin for Jellyfin that automatically downloads lyrics for your music library.

 ## 🎵 Features

 - Automatic lyrics download for your entire music library
 - Integrates seamlessly with Jellyfin's music player
-- Supports multiple lyrics sources
+- Downloads Lyrics directly from LrcLib
 - Batch processing for large libraries
 - Real-time lyrics display during playback